walnuthq/madara-docs/docs/quickstart/run_appchain.md

 Congratulations, you now have your own Appchain running!

-## A deeper look at the started processes

-Next we'll go through some of the components in more detail, to better understand what was started and why.
+### Prover

+A real prover is responsible for calculating cryptographic validity proof for a block, providing mathematical guarantees of the block's correctness.
+Generating such a proof is a very heavy mathematical computation.

+For a real Appchain, a real prover is needed.
+Currently, you can utilize [Atlantic](https://atlanticprover.com/), but more options will be available later.

+You can read more about provers [here](/components/prover).

-### What is started
+## What is started

 The CLI starts all of the required components automatically.
 Some of the main components are:
 - Madara sequencer.
 Your node for receiving transactions and building blocks
 - [Orchestrator](/components/orchestrator).
 This manages a lot of the communications forward from your sequencer
-- A mock prover.
+- A prover.
 This generates (mock) proofs for your blocks.
-This is explained in more detail below.
 - A local Ethereum blockchain.
-This is the settlement layer used for your Appchain.
-This is explained in more detail below.
+This is the [settlement](/concepts/settlement) layer used for your Appchain.

-### Prover

-The prover is responsible for calculating cryptographic validity proof for a block, providing mathematical guarantees of the block's correctness.
-Generating such a proof is a very heavy mathematical computation.

-In this guide we used a mocked prover.
-This means the proving part is not performed for real, but only a mock proof is utilized.
-This means that the component verifying the proof is also a mocked verifier.

-For a real Appchain, a real prover is needed.
-Currently, you can utilize [Atlantic](https://atlanticprover.com/), but more options will be available later.

-### Settlement layer

-All of our Appchain's transactions are secured by another, underlying blockchain.
-This other chain is called the settlement layer.

-The settlement layer is used to secure the Appchain.
-If, for whatever reason, the Appchain stops functioning, all of its assets can be recovered in the settlement layer.

 Running an Appchain with the CLI sets up an Ethereum blockchain as the settlement layer.

 ## Summary